 The 2017 Chevy Volt offers excellent fuel efficiency, and refined driving, improving on its predecessor in every way that counts.

 The 2017 Chevrolet Volt is a compact hatchback that offers a way to travel only on electricity for the majority of everyday driving, while eliminating range anxiety by providing a gasoline engine for longer trips.

 This year's Volt comes in two trim levels, the base LT and the high-end Premier (known in prior years as LTZ).
 Changes to the car in its second year of a new generation are limited to the availability of adaptive cruise control and one new color choice.

-The Volt manages a 7.3 overall rating on our scale with a high fuel efficiency rating and good features.
-We expect that this score will go up once federal testers rate the car for crash safety.
+The Volt manages a 7.7 overall rating on our scale with a high fuel efficiency rating, great safety rating, and good features.
 (Read more about how we rate cars.)